Evolution of a Legacy System for business and regulatory adjustments: challenges and opportunities

 Evolution of Financial Legacy Systems

 Technology Reply Financial Services has developed important know-how in relation to the management, maintenance and transformation of legacy systems, with a particular focus on the financial sector.
+In particular, the experience of Technology Reply Financial Services is based on these distinctive characteristics, which define the competitive advantage deriving from experience:

-• Taking charge of the system: this phase is fundamental to "assimilate" the know-how of the as-is system and to define how the legacy system can evolve.
+Taking charge of the system: this phase is fundamental to "assimilate" the know-how of the as-is system and to define how the legacy system can evolve.

-• Reverse engineering: knowing the procedures that guide our customers' business is the most important activity in the first phase of taking charge; depending on the complexity of the system it can last from a few weeks to several months
+- Reverse engineering: knowing the procedures that guide our customers' business is the most important activity in the first phase of taking charge; depending on the complexity of the system it can last from a few weeks to several months.

-• Previous documentation: where available, the acquisition and analysis of previous documentation allows you to speed up the learning of existing procedures.
+- Previous documentation: where available, the acquisition and analysis of previous documentation allows you to speed up the learning of existing procedures.
 Technology Reply Financial Services has implemented AI solutions capable of processing a large amount of technical-functional documents to effectively summarize useful information and facilitate knowledge transfer to the new working group.

-• Focus Re-hosting: we have guided our customers in re-hosting projects to innovate host systems (migrating them to the Oracle Tuxedo platform), allowing the system to be freed from mainframe environments, moving it to modern/cloud architectures (with immediate savings in costs related to MIPS consumption), and enabling the possibility of evolving the legacy system towards integration/evolution with modern and innovative services.
+- Focus Re-hosting: we have guided customers in re-hosting projects to innovate host systems (migrating them to the Oracle Tuxedo platform), allowing the system to be freed from mainframe environments, moving it to modern/cloud architectures (with immediate savings in costs related to MIPS consumption), and enabling the possibility of evolving the legacy system towards integration/evolution with modern and innovative services.

-• Modularization of the system: developing new evolutionary modules allows you to partially perimeter the original monolithic system, limiting dependencies on core legacy procedures with high business impact.
+Modularization of the system: developing new evolutionary modules allows you to partially perimeter the original monolithic system, limiting dependencies on core legacy procedures with high business impact.
 A real use case as an example: the development of a modular system for the entire technical-financial management of Irish investment funds.
 This system, designed to operate independently of the legacy procedure, made it possible to integrate old systems with modern platforms such as Appian, using microservices.

-• Rejuvenation of the legacy system: once you have acquired the correct knowledge of the legacy system, you are able to remove much of the legacy code, redoing it on modern technology stacks/frameworks and adding new features.
+Rejuvenation of the legacy system: once you have acquired the correct knowledge of the legacy system, you are able to remove much of the legacy code, redoing it on modern technology stacks/frameworks and adding new features.
 A real use case as an example: the complete "legacy" software conversion for the technical-financial management of alternative investment funds (AIF).

 In conclusion

+Having a system made up of modules, therefore not monolithic, is essential to keep up with modern technologies and undertake ambitious projects capable of giving our customers a competitive advantage on the market.
 The speed in the implementation of the evolutions, in continuity with the ordinary operational activity, has become a minimum requirement to be adapted to the regulations, now increasingly stringent, and in step with the business needs dictated by an increasingly competitive.
+Control over your core procedures is essential to correctly manage the organization's Operations.

 In conclusion, we can say that projects for the evolution and modernization of one's legacy system are challenging for a company but, with the right technological partner, they are also highly advantageous, in terms of scalability, knowledge management, regulatory compliance, maintainability and speeding up development and testing times for new features.